IBM/network-config-analyzer/docs/CmdLineQueriesResults.md

 1. The config/s type is not relevant for performing the query.
 2. An input config does not include NetworkPolicies.
 3. The input configs are not comparable.
-4. The input configs of equivalence/semantic-diff query are identical.